georgefrent/georgefrent/README.md

 Hello there :)

-I'm George, a 3rd year electronics and telecommunications student, eager to learn computer science.
+I am currently a third-year student at the University of Electronics, Telecommunications and Information Technologies, passionate about Computer Science and dedicated to deepen my programming knowledge.

 Thanks for stopping by!